 - Gaining weight will make you taller.

-This assumes a relationship between correlated data where if you change one element you can change the other one.
+This argument assumes a relationship between correlated data and thus concludes that by changing one element, you can change the other.

 Another obvious one: